 The MPCA, which is the lead state agency for monitoring and regulating air quality in Minnesota, is continually collecting and evaluating data on concentrations of fine particles in Minnesota.
 The MPCA also is participating in research to better understand the chemical composition and emission sources of fine PM and to better understand the emission sources of fine PM in Minnesota.
 In addition, the MPCA, Minnesota Department of Health, and others are working together to achieve measurable, voluntary reductions in ozone, fine PM and their precursors (e.g., volatile organic chemicals, nitrogen and sulfur oxides).

-Also, the MPCA and MDH are working to provide information to the public about air quality and health through the Air Quality Index.
+Also, the MPCA and MDH are working to provide information to the public about air quality and health through the Air Quality Index/Levels.
 As research becomes available, state agencies are evaluating PM studies conducted by the U.S. EPA and other national researchers.
 Several studies are underway to provide answers to fundamental questions regarding the relationship between PM and disease:

 Go to > top

 For additional information about monitoring and regulating PM: